Serbian Nationalists Try To Disrupt Kosovo Culture Festival In Belgrade

-BELGRADE -- Serbian riot police have prevented several hundred far-right protested from disrupting the opening of an annual festival in central Belgrade that promotes Kosovo Albanian culture and interethnic tolerance.
+BELGRADE -- Serbian riot police have prevented several hundred far-right protested from disrupting the opening of an annual festival in central Belgrade that promotes Kosovo Albanian culture and ethnic tolerance.

-A strong police presence on October 22 prevented the demonstrators from approaching the venue of the three-day culture festival named Miredita, Dobar Dan! -- good day in Albanian and Serbian.
+A strong police presence on October 22 prevented the demonstrators from approaching the venue of the three-day culture festival named Miredita, Dobar Dan! -- "good day" or "hello" in Albanian and Serbian.

-The protesters, led by a nationalist political group called Zavetnici, sang nationalist songs, waved Serbian flags, and shouted insults against organizers.
+The protesters, led by a nationalist political group called Zavetnici, sang nationalist songs, waved Serbian flags, and shouted insults at the organizers.

 During the opening ceremony, one protester managed to break through the cordons and reach the scene before he was taken away by police.